 As we worship on Sunday, let us consider God's commandment of sabbath and how we can more deeply apply it to our lives!

-Photo by patterned via Flickr.com.
+Photo by Alex O'Neal via Flickr.com.
 Used under the Creative Commons license.